Culture of Thiruvananthapuram: Film industry

-A strong film culture prevails in the city.
-The city is home to animation companies like Toonz India Ltd and Tata Elxsi Ltd. The Kinfra Film and Video Park is located near Technopark and is an advanced film and animation production facilities in India.
+The city is home to animation companies like Toonz Media Group and Tata Elxsi Ltd. The Kinfra Film and Video Park is located near Technopark and is an advanced film and animation production facilities in India.

-The Malayalam film industry was earlier based in Chennai (Madras).
-It slowly started moving to and get rooted in Thiruvananthapuram towards the end of the 1970s.
 The Kerala State Film Development Corporation (KSFDC), which was established in 1975 by the Government of Kerala, accelerated this re-planting.
 As a result, many studios and related industries started popping up in and around Thiruvananthapuram.

 The first Malayalam feature film, Vigathakumaran directed by J. C. Daniel was released in Thiruvananthapuram.
 J. C. Daniel is considered as the father of Malayalam film industry.
 He also established the first film studio of Kerala, the Travancore National Pictures at Thiruvananthapuram in 1926.
 The International Film Festival of Kerala (IFFK), which is held every year in December is one of Asia's largest film festival in terms of viewer participation.
 In addition to various film festivals, the presence of film certification body like the Central Board of Film Certification's regional office, many movie studios and production facilities like the Uma Studio, Chitranjali Studio, Merryland Studio, Kinfra Film and Video Park and Vismayas Max contributed to the growth of Thiruvananthapuram as a centre of cinema.

 Kerala State Film Development Corporation (KSFDC) was established in 1975 with the objective of promoting the Malayalam film industry and for nurturing it in the state.
-As a result, many studios and related industries started to grow up in and around Trivandrum.
+As a result, many studios and related industries started to grow up in and around Thiruvananthapuram.
 The studio Merryland was opened in 1951 and Chithranjali in 1980s.
-Leading firms like Prasad Film Labs expanded their operations to Trivandrum.
+Leading firms like Prasad Film Labs expanded their operations to Thiruvananthapuram.

 With the arrival of animation companies like Toonz India Ltd and Tata Elxsi, the film industry saw increased growth.
 The Kinfra Film and Video Park is located near Technopark and is one of the most advanced film and animation production facilities in India.
 Kerala State Chalachitra Academy was founded in 1998 for the promotion of Cinema as a means of cultural expression.

-Trivandrum city has the most theatres of any city in Kerala, all of which are within a 2 km radius.
+Thiruvananthapuram city has the most theatres of any city in Kerala, all of which are within a 2 km radius.
 There are 19 A-Class theatres.
 Areisplex sl cinema audi-1 is the largest theatre in the state with a seating capacity more than 1300.
 Kerala State Chalachitra Academy, founded in 1998, is based at Thiruvananthapuram.
 The city holds the maximum number of theatres in the state, all within a radius of 3 km.